 Preparation

-For children, it is helpful to explain in an age-appropriate way why the MRI is needed and what to expect.
+For children, it is helpful to explain in an age-appropriate way why the MRI scan is needed and what to expect.
 Let your child know that you will be nearby during the scan.
 Bring a favorite storybook or toy for the waiting time.

 Before the Exam Begins